 Which brings us to this great kit from Alternate Images Productions displaying the Gill Man holding his apparently deceased mate in his arms, throwing a “if

 looks could kill” glare over its shoulder at the perpetrators.
-This remarkable sculpt is by David Hansen and is breath taking in its detail, The size is roughly that of the old Aurora plastic monster kits and would fit in a display of them quite nicely.
+This remarkable sculpt is by Wayne Hansen and is breath taking in its detail, The size is roughly that of the old Aurora plastic monster kits and would fit in a display of them quite nicely.

-they are intertwined a bit.
+since they are intertwined a bit.
 This eventually proved to be a plus since the arms of both were cast separately so painting was a LOT easier than if they were melded together in a single “lump” of the two figures.

 The base is very nice and I added a few things such as ground foam to suggest moss on the fallen log, some plastic aquarium plants to break up the monotony of just having cast

 ferns along with a few mouse bones here and there.
 Because I didn't have a perfect union with the feet of the creatures in the water, I disguised the gap with some Liquitex Modeling Paste (similar to toothpaste in color & consistency) to act as water splashing.

 AIP has very nice photos of their completed kits on Facebook and “The Gillman And His Mate” was no exception.
 I was struggling a bit with how I should

 paint this bad boy but after I saw the production photos, my mind was made up for me, the result of which you see before you.